• Home

 Enjoying the Hawks

 Ron Morriss Park is located at 31 Calle Iglesia, Tubac, AZ, along the Santa Cruz River.
 Just park your car, pull out a chair, and enjoy!
 Plan to be there in the morning for best viewing, when the hawks tend to fly low.
 Bring a chair, hat, sunscreen, water and binoculars.
+There are always people at the Hawkwatch to help you spot the hawks.
 The Santa Cruz River, with its cottonwood-willow riparian forest, is a major migration pathway for hawks and many other birds too.
 A walk along the River on the adjacent Anza Trail offers excellent birding opportunities.

 Swainson’s Hawk